tjhelton/js-sc/scripts/users/bulk_deactivate_users/README.md

 npm i
 ```

-Create a .env file with a `TOKEN` parameter as follows:
+Create a .env file with a `TOKEN` as follows:

 ```bash
 TOKEN=5b1d73376dhy2a92960a0171b...